 All transactions tested had the proper documentation.
-The District Attorney and financial director review all credit card and fuel card statements, then the financial director prepares the statements and the District Attorney initiates the checks.
-The District Attorney, financial director, or office administrator sign all the checks (2 signatures required), The District Attorney is an authorized card holder on several of the cards.
+The District Attorney and office administrator review all credit card and fuel card statements, then the office administrator prepares the statements and then initiates the checks and the District Attorney signs the checks.
+The District Attorney is an authorized card holder on several of the cards.